The Equality Act 2010

 The Equality Act 2010 brings together existing anti-discrimination legislation such as the Race Relations Act, the Sex Discrimination Act and the Disability Discrimination Act.
 The Act sets out the Equality Duty which public bodies must fulfil when carrying out their functions.

 To comply with the Equality Duty, we consider the impact on equalities when drawing up or reviewing policies and proposals which affect the way we work.
-This shall be embedded into our planning and decision making process and will be summed up in the Equality Analysis (EA) form.
-The EA form is published on our website to ensure transparency in the decision making process.
+This shall be embedded into our planning and decision making process and will be summed up through Equality Analysis (EA) forms.

 The Equality Duty